jotslo/joshscript/README.md

 ```
 `> Hello, World!`
 # Instructions
+1. If _execute_script.bat_ has the text "D:\Documents\Dev\JoshScript\source\JoshScript.py",
-1. Edit association.bat and change the path, D:\Documents\Dev\JoshScript\source\JoshScript.py,  to the location of JoshScript.py
+change it to "JoshScript.py" (uses the relative file path of your downloaded folder).

-2. Open notepad, write a program in JoshScript and hit 'Save As'
+2. Open a text editor, write a program using JoshScript codes above, then click "Save As".

-3. Change the file type to 'All Files' and then name your program filename.jsh, filename being whatever name you would like to name your file
+3. Change the file type to "All Files" and name your program anything
+you would like that ends in _.jsh_, for example "program1.jsh".

-4. When opening the notepad file, open the file with association.bat
+4. To run your program, open the text file with _execute_script.bat_.
+(find it using your file manager's "choose another app" or "browse" option)

 Your JoshScript code should now run successfully.
-(Note that you must have Python 3.6 installed for this to work)
+(Note: you need Python 3.6 installed for this to work)